isaac-lal/isaac-lal/README.md

 <h1> Hello, World!
 I'm Isaac Lal  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40px"></h1>

-**`Web Developer`**
+**`Software Engineer`**

-<h4>I'm a Web Developer who is looking to be a part of the process of making beautiful, responsive, and functional websites.
-I am learning every single day to improve my skills because I believe that a website can always be better.
-I believe that my work ethic and dedication can contribute to something great.
-I am hoping to deliver that same experience with you.</h4>
+<h4>I'm a Software Engineer that specializes in full-stack web development by implementing both front-end design and configuring the back-end.
+Looking to be a part of the process of making beautiful, responsive, and functional products, I am learning every single day to improve my skills.
+With the belief that my work ethic and dedication can contribute to something great, I hope to have the opportunity to deliver that same experience with you.</h4>

 <img src="https://komarev.com/ghpvc/?username=lal-isaac&label=Profile%20views&color=0e75b6&style=flat"
     alt="isaaclal" />